DeBraid/investing-notes/chanos-ritholtz.md

 # Jim Chanos on Masters in Business w/ Barry Ritholtz
+### Recorded Aug 14, 2014

 ## What is Short Selling?

 Really forensic accounting.
 Fundamental short selling has its roots in detecting abnormalities in operations or financials or both.

+> Enron was essentially a leveraged hedge fund with a pipeline.
+They would trade anything.

 Exposed the largest security frauds in history: Baldwin Piano (selling obscure insurance contracts).
 Enron -- mark to market accounting (favourable regulation for energy company).

-Combo of insider selling + executive departures = TROUBLE
+*Warning signals*: Combo of insider selling + executive departures.

-> Enron was essentially a leveraged hedge fund with a pipeline.
-They would trade anything.

-## Buyback
+## Buyback are overrated

-Only earning 6% pre-tax on capital.
+At the best of times, buy backs should be avoided.
+There are many reasons for this, but fundamentally the math is NOT in favour of CEOs encouraging buybacks.

+Given the average pre-tax return on capital in corporate America is mid-to-teens versus stocks which typically return ~6% per year.
+Thus when buying back stocks the company management is implicitly supporting the outperformance of the broader market relative to their own company!
+They are signaling investors that no internal project exists that would yield returns in excess of the market.
+By buying back stock you are signaling that nothing internal   and the Only earning 6% pre-tax on capital.
 Why would you pay 6x NAV (6% RoE) -- no!

 accounting wins and losses differently.